library(tidyverse)

 Importing The Data

 The CES is a survey of a representative sample of 50,000+ American adults, conducted every election year by a large consortium of universities.
 The data going back to 2006 is available here.
-Go to that site and download the 2020 dataset, a 180 megabyte monster called CES20_Common_OUTPUT_vv.csv
+Go to that site and download the 2020 dataset, a 180 megabyte monster called CES20_Common_OUTPUT_vv.csv.

-extension at the end of the file means that it is a “comma separated value” file.
+The .csv extension at the end of the file means that it is a “comma separated value” file.
 This is a file where all of the values are separated by commas.
 Looks something like this:

 name, age, party